 Retirement age is 65 years old with 10 years of service under the Plan.
 Employees are fully vested after five years of service.
 Amounts forfeited by employees who leave prior to five years of service are allocated to the remaining Plan participants.

-The Borough made contributions of \$34,872 to the plan.
+The Borough made contributions of \$22,521 to the plan during the year ended December 31, 2020.